Netball New Zealand is committed to the advancement of clean sport that rejects cheating through the use of performance enhancing drugs and methods.

 The Athlete Whereabouts Programme

-Drug testing is one of the best ways to identify athletes who are doping and to protect athletes who are clean competitors.
+Testing is a powerful way of deterring and detecting doping in sport.
 Athletes can be tested during an event (in-competition) or at any other time (out-of-competition) and will be asked to provide a urine sample, a blood sample or both.
 The testing process and sample collection for doping control will be carried out by a trained and accredited Drug Free Sport NZ official.

 If you have any questions please contact DFSNZ on 0800 DRUGFREE (378 437)